MelinaKlostermann/Molitor-et-al-2022/README.md

 ## 8 Reviewer figure: difference in proteomics results between ProteinDiscoverer and Maxquant

-## 9 Overlap of PURA binding with dendritic transcriptome
+## 9 Overlap of PURA binding with dendritic transcriptome  and with to p-body and stress granule enriched RNAs

-## 10 Overlap of PURA binding and RNA regualtion to p=body and stress granule enriched RNAs
+## 10 many Countplots